BitMEX Review: Complete Exchange Overview!

 Bitcoin (BTC), Dash (DASH), Ethereum (ETH), Ethereum Classic (ETC), Litecoin (LTC), Monero (XMR), Ripple (XRP), Tezos (TEZ), Zcash (ZEC) and Cardano (ADA).

-Although this is much less coins than the likes of Cryptopia and Poloniex, these are cryptocurrency margin trades and not the purchase of physical coins.
-It could be much harder to find the liquidity for the smaller cap altcoin futures.
+Although BitMEX supports fewer coins than the likes of Bittrex and Poloniex, these are cryptocurrency margin trades and not the purchase of physical coins.
+It could be much harder to find the liquidity for the smaller-cap altcoin futures.

 Perpetual Swaps vs. Futures